TomasS666/web-app-from-scratch-1920/README.md

 ## References

 ## Acknowledgements

+## Proces
+### CreateAndAppend
 For creating my own templating engine I choose createElement() and append() over insertAdjacentHTML first because with innerAdjacentHTML you have to retrieve the DOM element again before you can add eventlisteners.
 But since the template became bigger and I realized of course I don't have to put events on everything I started using a mix of both innerAdjacdntHTML with template literals and createAndAppend().

+But, as you can imagine, my ```createAndAppend()``` can look a little overwhelming and might make it less readable.
+Although some disagree and think it's quite nice in my use case.

+This approach of using both my own ```createAndAppend()``` and template literals for static components made me think a lot.
+Maybe too much.
+I wanted a better way to render my components client-side.
+There is a way, and [Joost](https://github.com/joostf) introduced [Webcomponents](https://developer.mozilla.org/en-US/docs/Web/Web_Components) to me.
+This was the thing I wanted to learn all along, but I've been coping with it too much.
+So right now I'm staying with my original approach and I hope I can introduce this advanced approach in my next project.
+It's a hard lesson to learn, but I've learned it anyway and that's my takeaway from this course.

 ## License